 - Using particular medicines with a laxative effect.
 Bran, fiber preparations and lactulose can cause a lot of gas.

 - Lactose intolerance.
-In people who don’t tolerate lactose, the milk sugar (lactose) from milk is not broken down and absorbed in the small intestine.
+In people who don’t tolerate lactose, milk sugar (lactose) from milk is not broken down and absorbed in the small intestine.
 The milk sugar ends up unaltered in the colon and is fermented there, causing gas development.

 The main symptom of flatulence is the excessive release of winds.
 The winds are difficult to control.
 Flatulence is accompanied by bloating, intestinal problems and abdominal pain.
 There is often also rumbling in the abdomen.